MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-highly-sensitive-protection.md

 ## Sensitivity labels

 For the highly sensitive level of protection, we'll be using a sensitivity label to classify the team.
-This label can also be used to classify and encrypt individual files in this or other teams or in other file locations such as SharePoint or OneDrive.
+We'll also use this label to classify and encrypt individual files in the team.
+(It can also be used on files in other file locations such as SharePoint or OneDrive.)

 As a first step, you must enable sensitivity labels for Teams.
 See [Use sensitivity labels to protect content in Microsoft Teams, Office 365 Groups, and SharePoint sites](../compliance/sensitivity-labels-teams-groups-sites.md) for details.